 15. Helicobacter Pylori (H. Pylori) infection

-H.pylori is normally present in most of us.
-At low numbers it does not cause any bad effects, but higher levels can contribute to ulcers, heartburn, acid reflux and all other symptoms associated with GERD (8-10).
+About half the population has H.pylori.
+At low levels it may not be harmful, but higher levels can contribute to ulcers, heartburn, acid reflux and all other symptoms associated with GERD (8-10).
 Newer evidence suggests that H.pylori infection may play a protective role in GERD patients, by lowering LES pressure and acid reflux, but more evidence is needed to confirm this possibility (11).

 16. Hiatal Hernia